Must-knows about Swiss (e)SIM cards

 3. Enable mobile data on your phone once you are in Europe.
 Turn off your phone, remove your SIM card, insert the SimCorner SIM card, and turn on your phone.

-4. Enable roaming data on your phone.
+4. Enable data roaming on your phone.

 6. Your phone number will be sent to you via SMS once the SIM card is active.
 You can also find it in your phone settings.
 This is the number people can call to reach your phone.